May 30, 2019

 Recently, my son and I had the good fortune to stay at the Marriott Marina Hotel in San Diego.
 The views overlooking the bay were beautiful.
 The hotel is elegant and spotless.

 Later that evening, we ordered a pizza from room service.
 A bouncy, cheerful employee delivered it 15 minutes later.
-By now, my son and I were grinning from sheer delight because of the friendly contagious spirit we found everywhere in this hotel.
+My son and I were amazed by the friendly contagious spirit we found everywhere in this hotel.

 The clincher came the next morning when I thanked the cashier for my coffee at a stand near the lobby.
 She looked at me with surprise and said, “You’re welcome.
 But no need to thank me.
 I’m here for you and my goal is to help you to have a great day!”